agalue/opennms-drift-kubernetes/README.md

 > **IMPORTANT**: Make sure to use the same version as OpenNMS.
 The above contemplates using a custom content for the `INSTANCE_ID` (see [minion.yaml](minion.yaml)).
 Make sure it matches the content of [kustomization.yaml](manifests/kustomization.yaml).

-> **WARNING**: Make sure to use your own Domain and Location, and use the same version tag as the OpenNMS manifests.
+> **WARNING**: Make sure to use your own Domain and Location, and verify that the URLs for OpenNMS and GRPC are correct.

 > **CRITICAL**: If you're planning to use the UDP Listeners (Telemetry, Flows, SNMP Traps, Syslog), and you're going to use Docker, make sure to do it on a server running Linux, not a VM, Docker for Mac or Docker for Windows, because of the reasons explained [here](https://opennms.discourse.group/t/running-in-docker-and-receiving-flows-traps-or-syslog-messages-over-udp/1103).